certik/mhd-hermes/doc/physics.rst

         a_{54}(B_1, C_2) &+& a_{55}(B_2, C_2) &=& l_5(C_2)
     \end{array}$$

-so we get the following nonzero forms:
+comparing to the above, we get the following nonzero forms:

 .. math::
     :nowrap: